 How can I answer this question so it does not affect our immigration cases?
 I don't want him to to be persecuted; he is currently in process for becoming a resident, and is just waiting for his priority date.

 Well, the facts are the facts.
 If you are asking whether you should like on your N-400, my answer obviously is "no".
 Don't like on your N-400.
 If you are asking whether he has adverse facts in his case, then "yes", he probably does.
-How adverse that information is depends on some other things....Read more »
+How adverse that information is...Read more »

 Hi.
 I am an f1 at the end of the opt period with an EAD.
 I just married a US citizen and I am making the adjustment of status package when I realised that the EAD card somehow has my living mother alien number assigned instead of a new one.
 How do I go about correcting this while still applying for...
 Read more »